digital-duck/semantics-explorer/README.md

 # Semantics Explorer - Multilingual Embedding Visualization

-This repository contains the complete implementation of the Semantics Explorer application described in the arXiv paper "Geometric Structures and Patterns of Meaning in Chinese Character Embeddings: A PHATE Manifold Analysis".
+This repository contains the complete implementation of the Semantics Explorer application described in the arXiv paper "Geometric Structures and Patterns of Meaning: A PHATE Manifold Analysis of Chinese Character Embeddings".

 ## Overview

-A Streamlit-based interactive application for exploring the geometric structure of multi-lingaul word embeddings across multiple embedding models and dimensionality reduction techniques.
+A Streamlit-based interactive application for exploring the geometric structure of multilingual word embeddings across multiple embedding models and multiple dimensionality reduction methods.

 ## Quick Start